 A sojourn to the Museo Maya de Cancun should be a shoo-in, when creating a travel itinerary or a list of things to do in Cancun.
 As you wander and explore the museum, you’ll get to see heaps of ruins, skeletal remains, relics and historic artifacts that date back thousands of years ago.
 As an added bonus, the museum boasts a dazzling architectural design as well.

 8. Indulge on a relaxing spa treatment

 Transport your mind, body and spirit into a state of pure euphoria by treating yourself with a luxurious and soothing spa treatment in any of the premier spa Cancun resorts.
 In Cancun, you may pamper your senses and get a slice of heaven with spa treatments that fuse native ancient Mayan healing therapies with contemporary stress-relieving techniques.
-Moreover, Cancun has a handful of yoga studios that will give you a blistering and refreshing experience.
+Moreover, Cancun has a handful of yoga retreats and studios that will give you a blistering and refreshing experience.
 If you are in this city, and you feel like you’re really burned out, getting a spa treatment should be on top of your list of things to do in Cancun.

 9. Go loco after dark

 One of the best and most popular things to do in Cancun is to experience its energetic and colorful nightlife scene.
 Known as a free-spirited party town, Cancun is literally dotted with lively bars, lounges and clubs, where you can let your hair down as well as go a little loco.
 Coco Bongo and Senor Frogs are two cool places that promise to give you a swell time in this sunny Mexican hub.
 There are places with salsa dancing and live music to spice up your nights in Cancun too, like the Grand Mambo Café in the downtown area.